I Ate and Drank Like Olivia Pope for a Week, and I Didn’t Die

 Day 4: Bitch Baby

-5:00 PM: There’s a Champagne toast at work for New York mag’s 50th anniversary, and even though I don’t particularly like Champagne, I drink it because Olivia wouldn’t turn down alcohol if it were poured down her throat by Satan himself.
+5:00 p.m.: There’s a Champagne toast at work for New York Mag’s 50th anniversary, and even though I don’t particularly like Champagne, I drink it because Olivia wouldn’t turn down alcohol if it were poured down her throat by Satan himself.
 There’s also cake, which I don’t eat.
 The only thing Olivia Pope hates more than her own terrorist mother is a simple carbohydrate.

 Unfortunately, the place I wanted to go — where they serve steak — is too crowded, so we end up at a random Italian restaurant near Lincoln Center, where the steak is literally $50.
 Insanely, hamburgers are only available after 8 p.m.
 I’m trapped.
 A demon possesses me and orders penne alla vodka.
 I eat it rapidly, as if I won’t notice.
 It is so life-alteringly fantastic and meat-free that I forget to talk to my dad about our shared lust for revenge.